Are you interested in selling Medicare Advantage plans successfully?

 What To Expect On Your First Presentation

-DD: Let’s imagine we have an agent selling Medicare Advantage.
+DD: Let’s imagine we have an agent selling Medicare insurance.
 They’ve done AHIP and certification for the carriers as well as a lead program set up.
 They’re running their very first presentation.

 LM: First, seniors are very nice people to deal with.
 Even if you just tell them, “David, this is my first appointment.”
 They’re going to help you out, so it’s just an easier segment of the population to deal with.